 Analysis undertaken by CIPFA on the distribution of pay for public sector organisations across England shows men are paid on average 6.4% more than women.

-Large employers and public sector organisations are now required to provide information on gender pay distribution.
-Gender pay gap data is now available for over 10,000 companies and public sector organisations across the UK.
+Since 2018 large employers and public sector organisations have been required to provide information on gender pay distribution.
+For 2019 gender pay gap data is now available for over 10,000 companies and public sector organisations across the UK.
 Using this data, the CIPFA Analytics and Research team has developed an interactive analysis tool to assist in analysing these figures for public sector organisation.

 The tool contains data for 393 English local authorities, including councils, police forces and fire services and allows users to compare results on all of the reported variables.

-Of these organisations, 72% were found to have a median staff pay gap where men were paid more than women.
-For all public sector organisations the median hourly pay is 7.7% higher for male employees.
-When this is broken down into authority type the smallest difference is seen for London boroughs at 1.9%, while the largest gap is for police forces with 18.7%.
+For all public sector organisations the median hourly pay is 6.4% higher for male employees, down from 7.7% in 2018.
+When this year's figure is broken down into authority type the smallest difference is seen for English Districts at 0.9%, while the largest gap is for police forces with 18.7%.